LienardWiechert/LW3D/README.md

 probcons.f90 : contains many problem parameters
 lienwiech.f90 : the guts of the code; it computes the LW fields
 integrators.f90 : contains the numerical integration routines for advancing particles in time
-evalroutines.f90 : evaluates the RHS of the equations of motion.
-Contains subroutine getexternalfield().
+evalroutines.f90 : evaluates the RHS of the equations of motion
+externalfield.f90 : Contains subroutine getexternalfield() that defines the external fields
 distribution.f90 : sets the initial distribution of particles
 random.f90 : random number routines
 diagnostics.f90 : diagnostic routines, e.g., to write 2nd moments